yash-sharma1/docs-site/docs/list.md

 ## List Transaction

-As mentioned before, if you wan to list a trading pair, you need to issue the token you wan to list.
+As mentioned before, if you want to list a trading pair, you need to issue the token you want to list.
 Then you have to create a proposal first and deposit enough BNB, then you should wait for voting result of validators (so far is two weeks).

 But to prevent abuse, if your proposal is rejected by validators, all of your deposit will be distributed to